January 30, 2018

 Dylan Furlano '14 left Susquehanna feeling prepared for whatever graduate school could throw her way.

 "My education at SU taught me to think both critically and creatively.
 The wide variety of curricula allowed me to develop skills in adaptation and enjoy the challenge of the unknown," she adds.

-She now works at State Farm during the day and spends her evenings working toward a master's degree in Holocaust and genocide studies from West Chester University.
-Someday, she hopes to work in international policy or law, furthering human rights issues.
+Working at State Farm during the day, she spent her evenings working toward a master's degree in Holocaust and genocide studies from West Chester University.
+She hopes to work in international policy or law, furthering human rights issues.

 "I found that I had varied interests and was lucky enough that SU's structure allowed me to pursue them all!" she explains.
 "Seize all opportunities—you never know where they will lead!"